 - Medical certificates are not issued for short-term incapacity.
-In these cases of incapacity (up to and including seven calendar days) you must sign a self-certification absence form on your return to work. - 2) If your sickness has been (or you know that it will be) for longer than seven days (whether or not they are working days) you should see your doctor and make sure he/she gives you a medical certificate and forward this to us without delay.
-Subsequently you must supply us with consecutive medical certificates to cover the whole of your absence.
+In these cases of incapacity (up to and including seven calendar days) you must sign a self-certification absence form on your return to work. - 2) If your sickness has been (or you know that it will be) for longer than seven days (whether or not they are working days) you should obtain a medical certificate and forward this to us without delay.
+Subsequently, you must supply us with consecutive medical certificates to cover the whole of your absence. - 3) In some situations, in line with government guidance, an extension of self-certification of absence will be temporarily accepted.
+You will be informed of any such changes should these apply.

-C) PAYMENTS
+PAYMENTS